-When the historical bias was small (\(|\delta|\le 0.1\)), the empirical Type~I error remained controlled below the nominal 0.05 level.
-In contrast, positively biased historical information (\(\delta>0.1\)) resulted in substantial Type~I error inflation, peaking at 0.594 when \(\delta=1.0\), corresponding to a historical odds ratio of $2.72$.
-As \(\delta\) increases beyond this point, the mean posterior borrowing weight \(\mathbb{E}[a\mid\mathcal{D}]\) decreased, indicating that the model increasingly discounted the historical information; this reduction in borrowing was accompanied by a corresponding decrease in Type~I error.

-Under the heterogeneous treatment effect configuration (\(\beta_3 = 0.65\)) when historical bias was small (\(|\delta|\le 0.1\) corresponding to historical odds ratio \(1.23-1.50\) with no-bias value of 1.35), borrowing substantially improved performance relative to the no-borrowing benchmark (Table \ref{tab:power}).
-In this setting, generalized power increased from 0.69 to \(0.76-0.94\) and ESS reduced by an average of 43 patients.
-When the historical study was more pessimistic (\(\delta = -0.5\), odds ratio \(\approx 0.82\)), both power and generalized power decreased to 0.37.
-Conversely, when the historical study was strongly optimistic (\(\delta = 0.5\), odds ratio \(\approx 2.23\)), generalized power declined to 0.64 (with power 1.00), reflecting frequent incorrect selection of the full population as the benefiting subgroup.
-In practice, however, such strong historical evidence of harm or efficacy would likely preclude launching a subsequent randomized biomarker-driven trial due to ethical concerns.

-Across all scenarios, the Linearized and Nonlinear implementations produced nearly indistinguishable operating characteristics, including power, generalized power, Type~I error, and ESS.
-Although runtimes were similar in this low-dimensional logistic regression setting, the Linearized formulation remains important for both methodological and practical reasons.
-By yielding a closed-form normalizing constant for the NPP, this approach avoids Monte Carlo precomputation and interpolation, which scale poorly as model complexity increases.
-Moreover, the analytic form of the linearized mapping makes the relationship between historical summaries and current model parameters explicit, facilitating sensitivity analyses with respect to historical effect size, uncertainty, and covariate prevalence--tasks that would otherwise require repeated refitting of a fully nonlinear model.
+Across all scenarios, the mean posterior borrowing weight $\mathbb{E}[a\mid\mathcal{D}]$ remained close to $0.75$--$0.80$, indicating that the range of bias values considered was not large enough to trigger meaningful contraction of the borrowing weight.
+The empirical Type~I error remained well controlled below the nominal $0.05$ level, and borrowing substantially improved performance relative to the no-borrowing benchmark: generalized power increased from $0.69$ to $0.76$--$0.94$ and expected sample size reduced by an average of $43$ patients.
+Across all scenarios, the Linearized and Exact implementations produced nearly indistinguishable operating characteristics, indicating the finite-sample accuracy of the Taylor approximation.
+Web Appendix E reports operating characteristics across a wider range of historical bias values.